forlond/phpunit-testing-tools/docs/psr_log.md

 ;
 ```

-Example: The test will fail because the expectation cannot be found in the collected logs.
+Example: The test will fail because the assertion cannot be found in the collected logs.

 ```php
 $logger = new TestLogger();